What To Do When Your Thermostat Is Blinking “Heat On”

 Modern thermostats often have built-in delay modes to protect the system.
 When you’ve recently turned on the heat, adjusted the temperature, or experienced a power outage, the system can blink “Heat On” while it prepares to start safely.

 Wait for about five minutes to see if the blinking stops and your heating system turns on.
 When it does, there’s likely no issue.
-Yet, when the blinking continues beyond that time, it’s important to investigate further.
+Yet, when the blinking continues beyond that time, it’s essential to investigate further.

 Inspect The Air Filter